The planetary nebula Abell 48 and its [WN] nucleus: The nature of Abell 48

 \subsection{Nebular Abundances}

 In Table~\ref{tab:nebabund}, we summarise the elemental abundances for the four known PNe with confirmed [WN] or [WN]/[WC] central stars, compared with a selection of ring nebulae around massive stars.
-Recall that we found Abell~48 to have no significant enrichment of nitrogen, and modest He enrichment, so it does not belong to Peimbert's Type I class (Peimbert 1978; Kingsburgh \& Barlow's 1994).
+As noted above, Abell~48 appears to have no significant nitrogen enrichment, and modest He enrichment, so it does not belong to Peimbert's Type I class (Peimbert 1978; Kingsburgh \& Barlow's 1994).
 We use the nebular argon abundance as a metallicity indicator, as its abundance is predicted to be unaltered by nuclear processes in PN progenitor stars.
-We conclude that the progenitor of Abell~48 was slightly metal rich with [Ar/H] = +0.12 dex.
-The metal abundances of PB~8 (Todt et al. 2010a) and IC 4663 (MC12) are similar, and are approximately solar, or slightly more metal rich.
+We conclude that the progenitor of Abell~48 was slightly metal rich with [Ar/H] = +0.12 dex, but owing to the uncertainty of the model-dependent ICF for argon (only one ionization stage is observed), Abell\,48 is consistent with having a solar argon abundance.
+The metal abundances of PB~8 (Todt et al. 2010a) and IC 4663 (MC12) are similar, being approximately solar, or perhaps slightly more metal rich.
 We also note that the evolved PNe K~1-27 and LoTr~4, around O(He) stars, also show only modest helium enrichment, but the detailed CNO abundance pattern is difficult to determine for these very high excitation, optically thin PNe (Rauch, Koppen \& Werner 1994, 1996).

-Also recall that strongly enhanced nitrogen and helium abundances are expected, and seen, in the nebular ejecta around massive LBV stars (Dufour 1989) and WNL stars that remain undiluted by swept-up ISM (Kwitter 1981, 1984; Esteban et al. 1992; Smith et al. 1994; Lamers et al. 2001; Stock et al. 2011).
-LBV and WR ejecta also show evidence of oxygen depletion (e.g. Dufour 1989), as seen in Table~\ref{tab:nebabund}, but the oxygen abundance of Abell 48 appears very close to solar.
-The critical N/O mass ratio is high in LBV and WNL ejecta, ranging up to $\sim$200 for the ejecta around the peculiar WR star NaSt~1 (Crowther \& Smith 1999), while the value for Abell~48 is only 0.12, rather typical of non-Type I PNe (Kingsburgh \& Barlow 1994).
+Also recall that strongly enhanced nitrogen and helium abundances are expected, and seen, in the ejecta around massive LBV and WNL stars that are undiluted by swept-up ISM (Dufour 1989; Kwitter 1981, 1984; Esteban et al. 1992; Smith et al. 1994; Lamers et al. 2001; Stock, Barlow \& Wesson 2011).
+LBV and WR ejecta also show evidence of oxygen depletion (e.g. Dufour 1989), as seen in Table~\ref{tab:nebabund}, but the oxygen abundance of Abell\,48 is very close to solar.
+The N/O mass ratio is high in LBV and WNL ejecta, ranging up to $\sim$200 for the ejecta around the peculiar WR-like star NaSt~1 (Crowther \& Smith 1999), while the value for Abell~48 is only 0.12, rather typical of non-Type I PNe (Kingsburgh \& Barlow 1994).